Language selection

 Vaping products imported by a vaping product licensee

-42. Subsection 158.47(2) provides that an imported vaping product is exempted from stamping or packaging before release under the Customs Act for entry into the Canadian duty-paid market if the product is imported by a vaping product licensee for further manufacturing by the licensee.
+Subsection 158.47(2) provides that an imported vaping product is exempted from stamping or packaging before release under the Customs Act for entry into the Canadian duty-paid market if the product is imported by a vaping product licensee for further manufacturing or for stamping by the licensee.

 Importation for re-working or destruction

-47. Section 158.66 of the Excise Act, 2001 provides for certain circumstances where the duty on vaping products is not payable, including vaping products that meet the definition of a vaping product drug.
+Section 158.66 of the Excise Act 2001 provides certain circumstances where the duty on vaping products is not payable, including vaping products that meet the definition of a vaping product drug.

 Rates of vaping duty

-48. The rates of vaping duty imposed on vaping liquids under section 158.57 of the Excise Act, 2001 are:
+54. The rates of vaping duty imposed on liquid vaping products under section 158.57 of the Excise Act, 2001 are:

-49. The rates of vaping duty imposed on vaping solids under section 158.57 of the Excise Act, 2001 are:
+55. The rates of vaping duty imposed on solid vaping products under section 158.57 of the Excise Act, 2001 are:

-51. For more information, refer to Excise Duty Notice EDN82, Calculation of vaping duty, at the link found in the References section and to the Illustrative examples section of this memorandum.
+57. For more information, refer to Excise Duty Notice EDN82, Calculation of vaping duty, at the link found in the "References" section and to the Illustrative examples section of this memorandum.

 Value for tax

-53. The value for tax of the vaping product is A in the formula + B in the formula:
+58. The value for tax of the vaping product is the formula A + B where:

 GST/HST and provincial sales tax

-55. When a provincial sales tax is applicable, it applies also to the value for tax of the vaping product.
-For more information, refer to Memorandum D17-1-22, Accounting for the Harmonized Sales Tax, Provincial Sales Tax, Provincial Tobacco Tax and Alcohol Markup/Fee on Casual Importations in the Courier and Commercial Streams, at the link found in the References section of this memorandum.
+60. When a provincial sales tax is applicable, it applies also to the value for tax of the vaping product.
+For more information, refer to Memorandum D2-3-6, Non-commercial Provincial Tax Collection Programs, and Memorandum D17-1-22, Accounting for the Harmonized Sales Tax, Provincial Sales Tax, Provincial Tobacco Tax and Alcohol Markup/Fee on Casual Importations in the Courier and Commercial Streams, at the link found in the "References" section of this memorandum.

 Illustrative examples